THE ANONYMOUS WORK JOHN FLORIO PUBLISHED IN 1591 AND THE BRAND NEW LIST OF AUTHORS HE CONSULTED

 Claudius Ptolemy – was a mathematician, astronomer, natural philosopher, geographer and astrologer.
 It is possible Florio consulted Ptolemy’s Geographia, and his astrological treatise, a work in four parts, is known by the Greek term Tetrabiblos, or the Latin equivalent Quadripartitum in the edition of Girolamo Cardano, 1554, Lyon.

 Cornelius Agrippa – German polymath, physician, legal scholar, soldier, theologian, and occult writer.
 It is possible John Florio consulted treatise on magic and occult arts, De occulta philosophia libri tres (Three Books on Occult Philosophy), written in 1510, but then reworked, substantially enlarged, and finally published in 1533, and a rigorous refutation of all products of human reason, De incertitudine et vanitate scientiarum et artium atque excellentia verbi Dei declamatio invectiva (On the Uncertainty and Vanity of the Arts and Sciences: An Invective Declamation).
 Agrippa’s Vanitie was a primary text among the intellectuals of the time.
-Not only is its influence manifest in works by several of them, such as Christopher Marlowe and Thomas Nash, but the book and its author are mentioned by name.
+Not only is its influence manifest in works by several of them, such as Christopher Marlowe and Thomas Nashe, but the book and its author are mentioned by name.
 Moreover, Agrippa’s book, and his intellectual philosophy, played a foundational role in the works of Francis Bacon, the principal advocate of experimentation as a means to investigate reality.
 Bacon compared conducting experiments to a theatrical performance in front of an audience.

 Cornelius Celsus – Roman encyclopaedist, known for his extant medical work, De Medicina, which is the work Florio read and consulted for this work.
 (Edition: Venezia, Aldo Manuzio (eredi), Andrea Torresano, 1528.)